active-logic/activelogic-cs/Doc/Reference/Decorators.md

 In the above example, (1) depicts the parameterless syntax; (2) depicts the parameterized syntax; decorators implementing the `OptionalArguments` interface support the parameterless syntax.

-Making the decorator public allows customization via the Unity inspector.
+Making the decorator public allows customization Via the Unity inspector.
 You then manage the decorator's life cycle:

 1) Manually, by invoking `overheat.Reset()` or `null`-ing the decorator.